bobaseb/energetically-coherent-computation/index.md

 - in conscious systems
 - relationship to thermodynamic stability

+Epileptic seizures
+- and consciousness loss
+- excessive synchronization in
+- paradoxical effects on awareness
+- pre-seizure states
+- relationship to neural synchrony

 Ephaptic coupling
 - contribution to conscious processing
 - role in neural interactions